Ollynov/Front-End-Developer-Interview-Questions-Part-II/README.md

 # React
 ### Give an overview of component based design

+React gives structure and performance to your views (the part of the site that your user sees and interacts with).
+The primary idea, is to split all of the separate pieces of your visible app into encapsulated and reusable components.
+You should be able to alter an individual component without breaking other parts of the code base, in fact, a component for one app should be able to be reused for another.

+A component is more than just a function, because it may include state, lifecycle, and rendering.
+There is a fine-line in how much functionality has been given to a component by the team at Facebook.
+The intent is to keep React relatively lightweight, and certainly flexible/unopinionated.
+Yet at the same time, state and lifecycles are a key piece of React because otherwise there would be third parties creating all sorts of abstractions, and it is important to have a reliable source of truth for the most crucial parts of a component.

 ### How would you design a nav bar with React?

 ### Describe React Lifecycles and how they mix into the app workflow?